 The Kingston upon Hull (United Kingdom) facility lease expires in 2012.
 The Gunding-Munich (Germany) facility lease expires in 2007.
-The Company resigned from the contract and intends to move to another facility in the beginning of 2008.
-The leases on its Japanese facilities in Atsugi-shi expire in 2007, with a renewal option for five years.
-The Mainz (Germany) facility lease expires in 2011 and 2015 and the Overath (Germany) facility leases expire in 2008.
+The Company resigned from the contract and will move to another facility in the beginning of 2008.
+The new facility is leased until 2017.
+The leases on its Japanese facilities in Atsugi-shi expire in 2011, with a renewal option for five years.
+The Mainz (Germany) facility lease expires in 2011 and 2017, the Overath (Germany) facility lease expire in 2008, and the Freiburg (Germany) facility leases expire in 2012.
 The Singapore facility lease expires in 2009.
 The Starnberg (Germany) main facility is leased until 2017 from a member of the Company's board of directors and includes a clause to terminate the lease contract within a two-year notice period during the contract.
-The leases on its U.S. facilities in Boxborough, Massachusetts, Plymouth, Michigan, Landing, New Jersey, and Tucson, Arizona expire in 2010, 2012, 2007, and 2013 respectively.
+The leases on its U.S. facilities in Boxborough, Massachusetts, Plymouth, Michigan, and Tucson, Arizona, expire in 2010, 2012, and 2013, respectively.
 The Gothenburg (Sweden) facility lease expires in 2008, with a renewal option for three years.
+The Tampere (Finland) facility is leased with no expiration date but can be terminated with a three months notice from the landlord and a one month notice from the lessee.

-The Company maintains sales, administration and research and development facilities at each of the Hamburg, Starnberg, Gunding-Munich, Mainz, Kingston upon Hull, Gothenburg, Plymouth, Landing, and Orlando locations.
+The Company maintains sales, administration and research and development facilities at each of the Hamburg, Starnberg, Gunding-Munich, Mainz, Freiburg, Kingston upon Hull, Gothenburg, Tampere, Plymouth, Landing, and Orlando locations.
 The Company also maintains sales and service offices worldwide, all of which are leased, with the exception of the Pamplona, Spain, and Seoul (South Korea) properties which are owned.
-In May 2006 the Company opened a sales and service office in Mississauga, Canada to support the Canadian market.
-The facility in Canada is leased.